 - Based on what is my application qualified?

 - The position I am applying for has "preferred qualification".
 What does it mean?

-- What if I do not have enough required experience?
+- What if I do not have enough required experience or education?

 - I have part-time experience.
 Would this count same as full-time experience?

 - I am still under my 6-months probationary period.
 Am I eligible to apply for another staff position?

 - Should I inform my current supervisor that I have applied for a position?

 If you wish to transfer to another position, you must have past the 6-months probationary period with the University before you are eligible to apply for another position within UTA.
 Exception: You can apply for another position in your current department.

 Question: I am a veteran.
 What do I need to do?

 No. Employment Services (online application) is the central intake point for all University staff vacancies.
 Only those applicants applying through the Employment Services (online application) will be considered.